 Lack of Canadian experience

 This is a major obstacle for newcomers to Canada.
 How can you have Canadian experience if you’ve just arrived?
-But when employers look for Canadian experience, what they are actually looking for is an applicant’s familiarity with Canadian workplace culture, social cues, and expectations.
+When employers look for Canadian experience, what they are actually looking for is an applicant’s familiarity with Canadian workplace culture, social cues, and expectations.
 This points to your soft skills.

-Interview tip: The best way to counter this objection is to relate situations in which you used your people skills in your previous work.
-Highlight instances when you displayed your flexibility, adaptability, sensitivity to cultural difference, and teamwork in the workplace.
-Mention concrete examples, but make them brief but concise (use the STAR technique).
+Interview tip: The best way to counter this objection is to relate situations where you used your “people skills” in your previous work.
+Highlight instances when you displayed your flexibility, adaptability, sensitivity to cultural differences, and teamwork in the workplace.
+Mention concrete examples, but make them brief and concise (use the STAR technique).

 Gaps in work history

 Long gaps between work or being currently unemployed can be seen negatively by employers.
-They would want to know if you were laid off or fired, and the reasons why you were.
+They would want to know if you were laid off or fired, and the reasons why this happened.

 Interview tip: Being currently unemployed can be easily answered if you are a newcomer.
 You would need time to look for a job if you’ve just arrived.
-Gaps in your work history may be more challenging to answer.
+However, gaps in your work history may be more challenging to answer.
 The best way to counter this is to be honest.
 If it was because you were laid off, explain that it was because of economic challenges or shifts in the industry (or perhaps because of the pandemic).
 If you took time off to take care of children, or if you needed a vacation to recharge, then tell them.
-Employers are human too.
-They will understand.
+Employers are human too and will understand.
 If you did part-time or volunteer work during the period, focus on these.
-Also, talk about the valuable skills that you gained during your break.
+Talk about the valuable skills that you gained during your break.